- Brownsea Island

 Immersed in the affluence and beauty of its surroundings, The Sandbanks Hotel is certainly a crowd-pleaser.
 Boats drift into Poole’s natural harbour and life seems to move at a more relaxed speed.
 During your stay, you will be treated to the delights of the Dorset Coast.
 380 million years ago (give or take), the landscape was continually changing and inhabited by strange creatures only found in museums and fossilised in places like Lulworth Cove today.
 The cove is neighboured by Durdle Door, undoubtedly one of the region’s most iconic sights.

-You are also invited to explore Brownsea Island, a site home to red squirrels, sika deer and extensive history.
-It was here in 1908 that Robert Baden-Powell created the Boy Scouts.
+You are also invited to explore Brownsea Island to see its abundant wildlife.
 For literary genius, look no further than Corfe Castle, which captured the imagination of author Enid Blyton in 1941 when she took a trip on the Swanage steam train.
 You too can become captivated by these sites during your discovery of Dorset’s coast.

 - Cancellation rights